Blog

 • Do one or two ‘test runs’ prior to recording the conversation.
 The speaker phone needs to be at the correct volume, and the recorder at the right distance from the speaker, to produce an audible recording.

-• Start the recording and then again ask the person for their permission to record the conversation, so their consent is recorded
+• Start the recording then again ask the person for their permission to record the conversation, so their consent is recorded

 • It is essential that you have good telephone reception because inaudible comments in the recording will result in gaps and inaccuracies in the transcript.
 If audibility is poor due to static or a poor connection, hang up and try to establish a better connection